Michalkcb/Michalkcb/README.md

         JavaScript portfolio projects.
         React portfolio projects.

-- 🌱 I’m currently learning
+- 🌱 I’m currently learning:
+    In Proggramming at 42 Warsaw.

-    Now I'm in the process of learning React.
+    Now I'm in the process of learning C, JavaScript and React.

 - 🤔 I’m looking for help

-    To start working as Front-end developer.
+    To find opportunity to make commercial project as Front-end developer.
+(I can code for free :)

 - 📫 How to reach me